 - The salaries of school staff, and in particular teachers and school heads, represent the largest single expenditure in formal education.
 Their salary levels also have an impact on the attractiveness of the teaching profession.
 In most OECD countries and economies, statutory salaries of teachers (and school heads) in public educational institutions increase with the level of education they teach, and also with experience.
-On average, statutory salaries of teachers with maximum qualifications at the top of their salary scales (maximum salaries) were between 86% and 91% higher than those of teachers with the minimum qualifications at the start of their career (minimum salaries) at pre-primary (ISCED 02), primary and general lower and upper secondary levels in 2020.
-In Israel, maximum salaries were 125% to 179% higher than minimum salaries at each level of education (Figure 4).
-However, most teachers were paid between these minimum and maximum salaries. - Between 2005 and 2020, the statutory salaries of teachers with 15 years of experience and the most prevalent qualifications increased (at constant prices) by 2% to 3% at primary and general lower and upper secondary levels, on average across OECD countries with data for all reference years, despite a decrease of salaries following the 2008 financial crisis.
-In Israel, teachers' salaries at these levels increased by 35%-47%. - Teachers' actual salaries reflect their statutory salaries and additional work-related payments.
-Average actual salaries also depend on the characteristics of the teaching population such as their
+However, in Canada, salaries increase with the years of experience only. - On average, statutory salaries of teachers with maximum qualifications at the top of their salary scales (maximum salaries) were between 86% and 91% higher than those of teachers with the minimum qualifications at the start of their career (minimum salaries) at primary and general lower and upper secondary levels in 2020.
+In Canada, maximum salaries were 94% higher than minimum salaries at each level of education (Figure 4). - In primary and secondary education, about 35% of teachers on average across OECD countries will reach retirement age in the next decade, while the size of the school-age population is projected to increase in some countries, putting many governments under pressure to recruit and train new teachers.
+In 2019, the proportion of teachers in Canada aged at least 50 years old was lower than the OECD average and reached 27% in 2019.